Executive Summary:

 Challenges:

-Retailer’s recent change of MSP had left them in a mess of unmanaged switches with bottlenecks due to mismatched wire speeds as well as several routers used in place of layer 3 switches to create VLANs, physical segmentation and wireless.
+E-commerce distributor’s recent change of MSP had left them in a mess of unmanaged switches with bottlenecks due to mismatched wire speeds as well as several routers used in place of layer 3 switches to create VLANs, physical segmentation and wireless.
 The previous MSP had also begun a server migration from an older Windows Server 2008 hardware (which had some very noisy fans) by copying over files to newer Windows Server 2012 hardware but never migrated applications or repointed network resources like file shares or printers.
-The support they were getting was typical for this area – the retailer pays a monthly fee to have an on-site tech show up once a month to take care of all issues they have compiled with all other support calls being at an additional charge.
+The support they were getting was typical for this area – the e-commerce distributor pays a monthly fee to have an on-site tech show up once a month to take care of all issues they have compiled with all other support calls being at an additional charge.

 Solution: